 The next thing I knew Graham was braking heavily and trying to miss hitting the car in front, which for absolutely no reason at all had stopped dead in the middle of the road.
 His brake lights hadn’t come on, so Graham hadn’t realised he had stopped until it was too late.
 Because it was so wet, we slid straight into the back of him, completely battering the front of my car.

-We all got out, I threw up a little bit, and did the usual exchange of details.
+We all got out, I threw up a little bit from the shock and did the usual exchange of details.
 Two youngish men got out of the car, and were very polite and were keen to check that we were ok.
 They noticed that we had a car seat in the back (from taking our niece out the previous day), and they seemed genuinely upset.
 Of course, we didn’t even think to call the police, thinking it was a genuine accident that was our fault.
 Their car, an oldish little thing, had a little dent on the back bumper but nothing too bad.
 Anyway, we swapped details and off we went home, with the front of my car looking rather worse for wear.
+Thankfully, we didn’t need the help of a Tampa personal injury attorney, but it could have been a lot worse!

 Yes.
 They clearly stated on a legal document they were uninsured at the time of the accident.
 The bloody cheek!